zaldanaraul/serverless/docs/guides/events.md

 The `events` property is an array, because it's possible for functions to be triggered by multiple events, as shown.

-You can set multiple Events per Function, as long as that is supported by AWS.
+You can set multiple Events per Function, as long as that is supported by the providers.

 ```yml
 # 'functions' in serverless.yml